-The Director of Housing and Communications is Jennifer Perry.
-She can be reached at um.housing@maine.edu.
+The Assistant Director for Housing and Communications is Sally Clark.
+She can be reached at 207.581.4580 or by email at um.housing@maine.edu.

 During the spring semester, currently enrolled students complete their Housing Application and requests online for the subsequent academic year.
 Information sessions are held in the residence halls prior to housing selection to explain the process to current first-year and upper-class students.